Current position (2016-2019): Vice Chancellor’s Postdoctoral Research Fellow in the School of Education at UNSW (Sydney, Australia).

 2018 Museum-based Professional Development for Teachers

-I will be conducting a one-year funded study in partnership with Professor Martin of the School of Education and Derek Williamson from the Museum of Human Disease within the Faculty of Medicine.
+I will be conducting a one-year study in partnership with Professor Martin of the School of Education and Derek Williamson from the Museum of Human Disease within the Faculty of Medicine.
+We were awarded funding for this study from the Faculty of Arts and Social Sciences through the Collaborative Research Scheme.
 This partnership aims to increase the museum’s impact on teachers’ professional learning and advance understanding of how teachers enhance students’ engagement in STEM education.
 Specifically, we aim to discover how to best help develop teachers’ ability to optimise female students’ academic achievement and career aspirations.

 PL-TIME: Professional Learning and Teachers’ Interpersonal skills, Motivation, and Engagement